 Staying weightless and warm is good for your arthritic joints.
 But, if walking is a trial, why not try some trekking poles?
 They ease the strain on your knees and ankles and gets you moving all over.

 Walk or swim or try something else that appeals but keep moving.
-I wrote an article specifically for easing arthritic pain through exercise.

 Do you have osteoarthritis?
 What do you do to keep moving?
 Do you watch your diet?
 Do you take supplements?
 What do you think of the connection between exercise and arthritis?
 Let’s pool our information and see how many people we can help with this painful and debilitating part of aging.
 Please join the conversation below.